The genealogy of branching Brownian motion with absorption: Introduction

-Note that because the processes $(V_N(t), t \geq 0)$ for fixed $N$ can increase very rapidly in a short time but do not have large jumps, the sequence of processes $(V_N, N \geq 1)$ is not tight, and convergence in the Skorohod topology does not hold.
+Note that because the processes $(V_N(t), t \geq0)$ for fixed $N$ can increase very rapidly in a short time but do not have large jumps, the sequence of processes $(V_N, N \geq1)$ is not tight, and convergence in the Skorohod topology does not hold.

-The theorem below converts this result about the scaling limit of $(Z_N(t), t \geq 0)$ to a result about the number of particles.
+The theorem below converts this result about the scaling limit of $(Z_N(t), t \geq0)$ to a result about the number of particles.
 This convergence result holds only for $t > 0$.
-The hypothesis at time $t = 0$ still involves the processes $(V_N(t), t \geq 0)$, which may not imply convergence of the number of particles at time zero.
+The hypothesis at time $t = 0$ still involves the processes $(V_N(t), t \geq0)$, which may not imply convergence of the number of particles at time zero.
 The result needs to be stated in this way because it is the value of $Z_N(t)$ rather than $M_N(t)$ that predicts the number of particles that will be alive a short time later.

-\begin{Theo} Assume the hypotheses of Proposition \ref{ZNCSBP} hold.
-Then as $N \rightarrow \infty$, the finite-dimensional distributions of the process
+\begin{Theo} Assume the hypotheses of Proposition~\ref{ZNCSBP} hold.
+Then as $N \rightarrow\infty$, the finite-dimensional distributions of the process

-converge to the finite-dimensional distributions of the continuous-state branching process with branching mechanism $\Psi(u) = au + 2 \pi^2 u \log u$ started with distribution $\nu$ at time zero, where $a$ is the constant from Proposition \ref{ZNCSBP}. \end{Theo}
+converge to the finite-dimensional distributions of the continuous-state branching process with branching mechanism $\Psi(u) = au + 2 \pi^2 u \log u$ started with distribution $\nu$ at time zero, where $a$ is the constant from Proposition~\ref{ZNCSBP}. \end{Theo}

-The next result shows that if we pick $n$ particles at random from branching Brownian motion with absorption at some time and trace back their ancestral lines, the resulting process, properly scaled, converges to the Bolthausen-Sznitman coalescent.
-This is a precise formulation of the result stated in the introduction.
-Choose $n$ particles uniformly at random from the $M_N((\log N)^3t)$ particles at time $(\log N)^3 t$, and label these particles at random by the integers $1, \dots, n$.
+The next result shows that if we pick $n$ particles at random from branching Brownian motion with absorption at some time and trace back their ancestral lines, the resulting process, properly scaled, converges to the Bolthausen--Sznitman coalescent.
+This is a precise formulation of the result stated in the \hyperref[sec1]{Introduction}.
+Choose $n$ particles uniformly at random from the $M_N((\log N)^3t)$ particles at time $(\log N)^3 t$, and label these particles at random by the integers $1,\ldots, n$.
 Fix $t > 0$.
-For $0 \leq s \leq 2 \pi t$, define $\Pi_N(s)$ to be the partition of $\{1, \dots, n\}$ such that $i$ and $j$ are in the same block of $\Pi_N(s)$ if and only if the particles labeled $i$ and $j$ are descended from the same ancestor at time $(t - s/2 \pi) (\log N)^3$.
-Let $(\Pi(s), 0 \leq s \leq 2 \pi t)$ be the Bolthausen-Sznitman coalescent run for time $2 \pi t$ and restricted to $\{1, \dots, n\}$.
+For $0 \leq s \leq2 \pi t$, define $\Pi_N(s)$ to be the partition of $\{1,\ldots, n\}$ such that $i$ and $j$ are in the same block of $\Pi_N(s)$ if and only if the particles labeled $i$ and $j$ are descended from the same ancestor at time $(t - s/2 \pi) (\log N)^3$.
+Let $(\Pi(s), 0 \leq s \leq2 \pi t)$ be the Bolthausen--Sznitman coalescent run for time $2 \pi t$ and restricted to $\{1,\ldots, n\}$.